 Policy writing can be time-consuming and challenging.
 In the absence of guidance or support, many people lack the experience and knowledge necessary to develop a top-notch third-party/vendor risk management policy by themselves.

-Feeling overwhelmed with creating or revising your organization's thirdparty/vendor risk management policy?
+Feeling overwhelmed with the task of revising or creating your organization's third-party/vendor risk management policy?

 Take a deep breath; you can do it!
 And we're here to help you.